netoabel/leet-test/README.md

 ```

-> P.S.: Due to an Instagram limitation, applications in Sandbox Mode can retrieve at most 20 posts a time (and it doesn't return any pagination data).
+> P.S.: Due to an Instagram limitation, applications in Sandbox Mode can retrieve at most 20 posts a time (with no pagination data).
 Thus this project won't run properly in this mode.
 To get the full timeline of an user, you will need an access token generated from a valid Instagram client that isn't in Sandbox Mode.
 For the sake of this test, I created a stub to simulate the Instagram API behavior and wrote tests to validate the application behavior.

 Good luck for me! :D